Join a group of like-minded travelers in our next scheduled tour in Pakistan:

 For more information, read: A guide to the Rakaposhi base camp

-How to get from Gilgit to Minapin – If you don’t have your own car, hitchhiking is the easiest way, much quicker than going by public transportation.
-Actually, I didn’t take a single minibus when traveling in the north of Pakistan.
+If you don’t have your own car, hitchhiking is the easiest way, much quicker than going by public transportation.
+Actually, I didn’t take a single minibus when backpacking in northern Pakistan.

 Ladies, it’s time to uncover your head and get some relaxation!